F5Networks/f5-ci-docs/docs/openshift/kctlr-openshift-app-install.rst

 Verify Pod(s)
 -------------

-You can verify that the Controller(s) created successfully using the :command:`oc get` command.

-You should see one :code:`k8s-bigip-ctlr` `Pod`_ for each Node in the Cluster.
-The example below shows one :code:`k8s-bigip-ctlr` Pod running in a test cluster that has one worker node.
+Use the :command:`oc get` command to verify that the :code:`k8s-bigip-ctlr` Pod launched successfully.

 .. code-block:: console